Svelte for Angular Developers

 The container component will need to provide a callback for the event dispatched, so that we can mark that todo object as “done”:

-• we create a function called onDone
+- we create a function called

-The syntax is on:done={onDone}
+The syntax ison:done={onDone}

 <script>